microsoft/BotBuilder-Samples/SampleReadme.md

 ## Configure Services

 ### Using CLI Tools
-- If you have not already you can install all of the Bot Builder Tools with this command
+- If you have not already, you can install all of the Bot Builder Tools with this command:
 ```bash
 npm install -g chatdown msbot ludown luis-apis qnamaker botdispatch luisgen
 ```